21-Day Racial Equity Habit Building Challenge©

 What pushes you, what speaks to you, what enlightens you throughout the challenge will look different person to person.
 May you each find your growing edges and lean into them!

 ...to further your understanding of power, privilege, supremacy, oppression, and equity.

-- Choose which tracking tool works for you.
+- Individuals, start by choosing which tracking tool works for you.

-- NEW!
-We’ve created a recommended Day #1 activity to help you think about the connection between comfort level and learning.
+- Check out our recommended Day #1 activity to help you think about the connection between comfort level and learning.

 - Diversify your habits.
-The tracking chart encourages you to use resources across all ten categories.
+The tracking chart encourages you to use resources across our many categories.

 - Some resources are on subscription platforms.
 If you come upon a resource on a for-fee platform you don't have, just skip past it.
 We’ve loaded the challenge with free resources with that barrier in mind.

 - You can do the challenge alone, though we strongly recommend doing it with friends and family, or organization-wide.
 Antiracism work is relationship work and this is a great tool to deepen relationships old and new.